Santosh96736/Library_Sql_Project/README.md

 This project aims to analyze and gain insights from a library dataset using MySQL.
 The key objectives include:

 ### 1. Data Organization & Storage
-Design and create a structured relational database for the library system.
-Ensure data integrity by establishing relationships between books, customers, and orders.

 ### 2. Efficient Data Retrieval
-Write SQL queries to fetch relevant book, customer, and order details.
-Retrieve top-rated books, best-selling genres, and customer details efficiently.

 ### 3. Business Insights & Analytics
-Identify top-selling books and least-selling books.
-Determine high-revenue months and years for better sales strategies.
-Rank publishers based on the total revenue generated.

 ### 4. Customer & Sales Behavior Analysis
-Identify the highest-spending customers and their purchasing trends.
-Determine the least-spending city to optimize marketing efforts.
-Rank countries based on total book purchases.

 ### 5. Financial Performance Evaluation
-Calculate total revenue, cost of goods sold, and net profit.
-Identify the most profitable book formats (e.g., paperback, eBook, hardcover).
-Find the top revenue-generating publishers.

 ## Schema